trampgeek/jobe/README.md

 ### Version 1.2.4

-Fixed issue with runguard that prevented use of pthreads library in C programs.
+Fixed issue with runguard that prevented use of pthreads library in C programs.,

+### Version 1.3

+Pascal support added by Fedor Lyanguzov (thanks Fedor)

 Good luck!